-The Hospital is currently in the implementation phase of a major information systems project (referred to as "Lumeo RHIS") to replace its current core clinical system.
-Go-live is expected in the third quarter of F2025 with subsequent projects expected to be required to achieve system optimization.
-The project follows a "Governance and Master Services Agreement" led by the Hospital in partnership with Providence Care Centre, Brockville General Hospital, Lennox and Addington County General Hospital Association, Perth and Smith Falls District Hospital, and Quinte Health Care Corporation.
-The partners completed a rigorous process of procurement and planning, and the implementation began in July 2021.
-Under the agreement, the Hospital is responsible for specific costs relating to the local site implementation in addition to a proportionate share of regional costs.
+The Hospital is currently in the post go-live phase of a major information systems project (referred to as "Lumeo RHIS") to replace its current core clinical system.
+Go-live occurred in the third quarter of the fiscal year with subsequent projects expected to be required to achieve system optimization.
+The project follows a "Governance and Master Services Agreement" led by the Hospital in partnership with Providence Care Centre, Brockville General Hospital, Lennox and Addington County General Hospital, Perth and Smith Falls District Hospital, and Quinte Health Care Corporation.
+The partners have gone through a rigorous process of procurement and planning over the past five years and agreed to commence implementation in July 2021.
+Under the agreement, the Hospital is responsible for specific costs relating to the local site implementation in addition to a proportionate share of regional costs

-Total regional costs incurred to date are \$74,725 (2023: \$42,203), of which \$47,860 (2023: \$26,140) is the Hospital's share of costs, net of partner contributions.
+Total regional costs incurred to date are \$157,894 (2024: \$76,772), of which \$92,327 (2024: \$47,860) is the Hospital's share of costs, net of partner contributions.
 These costs are included in Capital assets on the Statement of Financial Position and have been financed using internal resources.
-During the fiscal year, the Hospital expensed \$nil (2023: \$nil) relating to the project.
+During the fiscal year, the Hospital expensed \$4,880 (2024: \$Nil) relating to the project.